-If we was to name every famous and bucket-list landmark in the world this article would be extremely long, however we have picked some of our favourites.
+If we were to name every famous and bucket-list landmark in the world this article would be extremely long, however we have picked some of our favourites.
 Here are 25 of the most incredible and iconic man-made landmarks from around the world to add to your bucket list.

 1. Palace of Westminster, UK

 The Palace of Westminster is famous around the world, and this is more so due to its clock tower – Elizabeth Tower (commonly known as Big Ben).
 The palace also called the Houses of Parliament is hugely popular for anyone visiting London.
-A must around sunset is to head across Westminster Bridge for front facing views where you’ll be sure to see many photographers aiming to capture that perfect shot.
+A must around sunset is to head across Westminster Bridge for front-facing views where you’ll be sure to see many photographers aiming to capture that perfect shot.

 3. Statue of Liberty, USA